Siege of Tabriz (1501): Capture

 Recitation of the sermon in the name of the Twelver Imams and the proclamation of Shah Ismail's kingship in the Jameh Mosque of Tabriz.

 Ibn Kemal (d.
-1534), the Sheikh ul-Islam of the Ottoman Empire, known for his harsh fatwas against the Safavids and the Qizilbash, describes Shah Ismail’s entry into Tabriz in his book Tawarikh al-Osman:
+1534), the Sheikh ul-Islam of the Ottoman Empire, known for his harsh fatwas against the Safavids and the Qizilbash, describes Shah Ismail's entry into Tabriz in his book Tawarikh al-Osman:

 The misguided Shah entered Tabriz without encountering any resistance.
 He showed no mercy to the Aq Qoyunlu, destroyed them, and avenged his father.
 Forty to fifty thousand Aq Qoyunlu, old and young, men and women, were slaughtered.
 Only the tomb of Uzun Hasan and Mirza Ahmad Qudi were left untouched, while the bones of other amirs and sultans were exhumed and burned.
-He even killed his own mother, the daughter of Hasan Khan, with his own hands, because she condemned infidelity and tyranny and had opposed him.
+He even killed his own stepmother, the daughter of Hasan Khan, with his own hands, because she condemned infidelity and tyranny and had opposed him.

 Angiolello also made similar claims in his travelogue, which suggests he may have received this information from Kemal Pashazade or other Ottomans.

 Out of the three Venetian travel writers who recorded the events of the capture of Tabriz, none mention Angiolello’s presence in Iran at that time.
 Giovanni Battista Ramusio (1485–1557), for example, wrote about the reign of Shah Ismail in his Second Book of Travels based on accounts he had received, including the travelogue of Caterino Zeno (d.
 1490).
-The anonymous Venetian merchant who visited Iran twice between 1507 and 1510 also admitted that the events he described were mostly hearsay.
+The anonymous Venetian merchant who visited Iran twice between 1507 and 1510 also admitted that the events he described were mostly heardsay.

-Hasan Beg Rumlu in his Ahsan al-Tawarikh gives a different description of Ismail’s entry into Tabriz:
+Hasan Beg Rumlu in his Ahsan al-Tawarikh gives a different description of Ismail's entry into Tabriz:

 After being relieved of the enemy, the Alexander-like sovereign descended there and the next day raised the banner of march towards the royal city of Tabriz.
 The sayyids and notables of that city came to welcome him with honor, kissed his blessed fingers, and offered gifts.
-The Shah, with great majesty, established himself in Tabriz, the seat of royal power and center of the caliphate of exalted kings, and by the rays of his justice and generosity freed its inhabitants from the darkness of oppression… Soon after his enthronement, he ordered that the preachers in his domains deliver sermons in the names of the Twelve Imams, including the phrases "Ashhadu anna Aliyyan waliyyullah" and "Hayya ‘ala khayr al-‘amal," which had been abandoned since the time of Tughril Beg ibn Mika’il ibn Seljuq and the flight of al-Basasiri—a period of 528 years (actually 456 years).
-He also commanded that in the bazaars people should curse Abu Bakr, Umar, and Uthman, and whoever disobeyed should be executed.
+The Shah, with great majesty, established himself in Tabriz, the seat of royal power and center of the caliphate of exalted kings, and by the rays of his justice and generosity freed its inhabitants from the darkness of oppression… Soon after his enthronement, he ordered that the preachers in his domains deliver sermons in the names of the Twelve Imams, including the phrases "Ashhadu anna Aliyyan waliyyullah" and "Hayya ‘ala khayr al-‘amal," which had been abandoned since the time of Tughril Beg ibn Mika'il ibn Seljuq and the flight of al-Basasiri—a period of 528 years (actually 456 years).
+He also ordered that in the bazaars people should curse Abu Bakr, Umar, and Uthman, and whoever disobeyed should be executed.